QingyangKong/knowledge-dump/Frameworks/EntityFramework/CURD.md

 For whatever create, update, delete, the very first thing is to make the property supposed to be changed be tracked by context.
 This can be done by `context.add(entity)`, `context.attch(entity)` and `context.delete(entity)`, and it can also be accomplished by changing state directly.
 States of tracked and to be changed: `added`, `deleted` and `attached`.
 State of tracked `unchanged`.
 State of not tracked `detached`.

 ### PK
-To track an entry, primary key must be provided.
-PK must exist when update or error `Database operation expected to affect 1 row(s) but actually affected 0 row(s).
+PK must exist when update and delete record in DB otherwise error `Database operation expected to affect 1 row(s) but actually affected 0 row(s).
 Data may have been modified or deleted since entities were loaded` will be thrown.
+PK is not required when add an entry in a table with PK auto increment.
 PK cannot be modified, or `The property 'xxx' on entity type 'xx' is part of a key and so cannot be modified or marked as modified.` I think that is because entityframework is searching entry by primary key.
 The best practice to use it to write a stored procedure and let EF execute the stored procedure.